mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Sometimes code review notes leave too much to interpretation.
 When you receive a comment like, "This function is confusing," you probably wonder what "confusing" means, exactly.
 Is the function too long?
 Is the name unclear?
 Does it require more documentation?

 For a long time, I struggled with notes like these because it was hard to clarify them without sounding defensive.
-My instinct was to ask, "What's confusing about it?" but that could come across as grouchy.
+My instinct was to ask, "What's confusing about it?" but that comes across as grouchy.

 Once, I unintentionally sent a vague note to my teammate, and he responded in a way that I found fantastically disarming:

 >What changes would be helpful?

-I love this response because it lacks defensiveness and signals an openness to criticism.
+I love this response because it signals a lack of defensiveness and openness to criticism.
 Whenever a reviewer gives me unclear feedback, I always respond with some variation of, "What would be helpful?"

 Another useful technique is to guess your reviewer's intent and proactively edit your code based on that assumption.
 For a note like, "this is confusing," give your code a second look.
 Usually, there's *something* you can do to improve clarity.
 A revision communicates to your reviewer that you're amenable to change, even if it's not the one they had in mind.